HDFC Education loan: Interest rate and its Pros and Cons

 - Immovable Property Documentation, if the collateral is needed

-- You can avail a loan without collateral, as high as INR 35 lacs for US and upto 20 lacs for other countries.
+- You can avail a loan without collateral, as high as INR 35 lacs for the US and Canada.
+While others require collateral.

 - You can avail 100% expense coverage.
-Other financial lenders that provide complete expense coverage, include NBFCs such as, Avanse and Incred whereas public banks always have a loan margin.
+Other financial lenders that provide complete expense coverage, include NBFCs such as, Avanse and Incred whereas there are a few public banks who do not have a loan margin.
+(Speak with our team to know more about the 0% margin options)

-- HDFC education loan interest rate is quite high as compared to banks like Punjab National Bank, SBI, Bank of Baroda, Canara which have interest rates ranging between 9.45% to 10.5%.
+- HDFC education loan interest rate is quite high as compared to public banks like SBI, Bank of Baroda, Punjab National Bank, Canara which have interest rates ranging between 9.45% to 10.5%.
 For more information, you could see Education loan interest rates- Comparison between public and private sector banks in India.

 - You cannot avail an HDFC Credila loan if your co-applicant is retired

-- A co-applicant with ITR is mandatory for Credila whereas nationalized banks does not have this requirement.
+- A co-applicant with ITR is mandatory for Credila whereas nationalized banks do not have this requirement.

-- Credila does not accept third party collateral security whereas banks like SBI do.
+- Credila does not accept third party collateral security whereas public banks like SBI does.

 - As per HDFC Credila’s terms, you need to pay at least partial or full interest during your course of study.